ssl/ezXSS/README.md

 * Login to your account via yoursite.com/manage/login to view stats, reports, seach reports, get payloads and update settings.

 ## Todo
-Some things I am planning to add/change in a future version
+Some things I am planning to add/change in a future version.
+This list is sorted on how important/fast it is going to be added.

+* Planning to recode the whole JS file to a small lightweight version.
 * Remove all not-used CSS because CSS is currently bigger than everything else combined
+* Cleanup code in Components
+* Cleanup code overal, there is some bad-practice code thats need to be fixed
 * Page alerts
 * Live JS - send JS code LIVE while the person is on the page
 * Page grabbing (& on regex)
-* Cleanup code in Components
-* Cleanup code overal, there is some bad-practice code thats need to be fixed
 * You got ideas?

 ## Why?